 Established in 2016, #ProjectEDWARD began as a campaign to promote safer road use.
 Since then, it has received impressive backing from the government, emergency services, highway agencies, and road safety organisations.
 It is now a multinational campaign that unifies road safety activists to drive one succinct road safety message.

-In recent years, the team behind ProjectEDWARD have taken to the UK roads in electric vehicles visiting influential local figures in road safety; driving awareness to the campaign.
-In 2021, the team reached over Nine million Twitter accounts by documenting their 3,000-mile journey on social media.
-Overall, this fantastic initiative has become the biggest platform for promoting road safety here in the UK.
-The ProjectEDWARD team even managed to scoop up the coveted Prince Michael International Road Safety Award.
+In recent years, the team behind ProjectEDWARD have taken to the UK roads in electric vehicles visiting influential local figures in road safety; driving awareness of the campaign.
+The team accomplished a lot in 2022 by covering 3,000 miles in a week-long campaign.
+Overall, they saw engagement from nearly 10 million Twitter.
+Additionally, their efforts with the ProjectEDWARD campaign resulted in over 70 online news articles, which were read by over 68 million people.
+In 2021, the ProjectEDWARD team also managed to scoop up the coveted Prince Michael International Road Safety Award.

-This year, the ProjectEDWARD team are travelling all across the UK in electric Kia EV6s to showcase best practices in:
+This year, the ProjectEDWARD team travelled all across the UK in electric vehicles to showcase best practices in:

 To stay up-to-date with the latest developments for #ProjectEDWARD, visit the official Twitter page here.